I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

-By learning about positivity, engagement, relationships, meaning, achievement and vitality, I am now able to complement my years of experiences directing different types of personalities in front of the camera with science-based principles in order to effectively prepare clients for a successful and valuable, branded, lifestyle portrait session.
+By learning about positivity, engagement, relationships, meaning, achievement and vitality, I am now able to complement my years of experience directing different types of personalities in front of the camera with science-based principles in order to effectively prepare clients for a successful and valuable, branded, lifestyle portrait session.

 I want them overflowing with positive, emotional capital, so that their mindsets are north of neutral and they’re mentally and emotionally present in the moment to kick ass in front of the camera.